jfbilodeau/Claire/README.md

 - Users are able to request explanation of commands and errors
 - Claire can generate configuration files (ie: Bicep) and scripts (`.bat`, `.ps1`, etc).
 Claire can also save them to the user's computer
 - Claire is able to assist with the [AZ CLI (https://learn.microsoft.com/en-us/cli/azure/)](https://learn.microsoft.com/en-us/cli/azure/)
-- Claire is written in .NET 8.0 runs on Linux, macOS, and Windows
+- Claire is written in .NET 8.0 and runs on Linux, macOS, and Windows
 - Claire can be containerized to run in a sandboxed environment

 ### Semantic Kernel